ArwaaLabs/XInvoice/replit.md

 ## Overview

-A professional invoice generation web application built with React, Express, and in-memory storage.
+A professional invoice generation web application built with React, Express, and PostgreSQL.
 The system enables users to create, manage, and export invoices with multi-currency support, customizable branding, and PDF generation capabilities.
+Features Google authentication via Replit Auth for secure user access.
 The application follows a Linear-inspired minimalist design approach with Stripe's dashboard sophistication, emphasizing clarity and professionalism.

-**Latest Updates (October 2025)**
+**Latest Updates (October 14, 2025)**
+- ✅ **Google Authentication**: Implemented Replit Auth with OpenID Connect (supports Google, GitHub, email/password)
-- ✅ Full backend API integration with in-memory storage
+- ✅ **PostgreSQL Database**: Migrated from in-memory to PostgreSQL with Drizzle ORM for persistent storage
-- ✅ Complete CRUD operations for clients, invoices, and company settings
+- ✅ **User Data Isolation**: All clients, invoices, and settings are user-specific with foreign key constraints
+- ✅ **Session Management**: PostgreSQL-backed sessions with automatic token refresh
+- ✅ **Landing Page**: Professional landing page for unauthenticated users with login flow
+- ✅ **Protected Routes**: All API endpoints require authentication with isAuthenticated middleware
 - ✅ Multi-currency support with proper currency grouping and display
 - ✅ PDF generation for invoice downloads
 - ✅ Professional dashboard with real-time metrics